justmeloic/genassist/services/backend/src/app/services/LIVE_SERVICE.md

-# Gemini Live API Service - Summary
+# Gemini Live API Service

 ## What was created: